drmadhavi/kraftwerk/README.md

 by Madhavi Natarjan

+Problem Statement
+Will a customer accept the coupon?
+Analyse the given dataset to check the acceptance rates for different coupons and do analysis of coupons offered.

 Final Summary
 - There are a lot of missing elements for the car column.
 The car had 12576 entries as null.
 Further, 99.1% of the car entries are NaN.
 Therefore dropped the car column as it did not have significant information that may impact the analysis.